Saving energy in the School of Biosciences

 • A pilot replacement and consolidation project will replace five old, inefficient freezers with four new ones, demonstrating the feasibility of cold storage consolidation before attempting this across the whole school

-The School of Biosciences’ Sustainability Committee has been working on a project to reduce the energy use of ultra-low temperature (ULT) freezers, which are among the most energy-intensive pieces of lab equipment.
+The School of Biosciences’ Sustainability Committee has been working with the Environment Team on a project to reduce the energy use of ultra-low temperature (ULT) freezers, which are among the most energy-intensive pieces of lab equipment.
 These freezers, usually set to -80°C, can use as much electricity as several homes combined.
 The project aims to reduce the energy consumption of cold storage and improve working practices around these freezers, whilst better protecting the samples stored within.

 One of the most significant steps taken so far is raising the set temperatures from -80°C to -70°C across the fleet.
 This simple adjustment mirrors the action of other research labs across the globe, and has resulted in energy savings of over 20% without compromising sample preservation.